Derrick Henry Player Prop Bets for NFL Week 7 | Tennessee vs. Kansas City 10/24/2021

 Recent Performances

-- Henry put together a 143-yard rushing performance in last week's matchup with the Bills, carrying the ball 20 times (averaging 7.2 yards per carry) while scoring three touchdowns.
+- Last week against the Bills, Henry ran for 143 yards on 20 carries (averaging 7.2 yards per attempt) while scoring three touchdowns.

-- He added two receptions for 13 yards in the passing game.

-- Henry has 82 carries for 430 yards (143.3 yards per game) and seven touchdowns over his last three outings.
+- In his last three games, Henry has racked up 82 carries for 430 yards (143.3 per game) and seven touchdowns.

-- He's also averaged 11.0 receiving yards per game, grabbing four passes for 33 yards.

 Henry's Tennessee Teammates